5 Parenting Hacks to Keep Toddlers Hydrated & Drinking More Water

 - 9-12 years: 7 glasses

-5 Hydration Tips to Get Your Kids to Drink More Water
+6 Ways to Get Your Toddlers Drinking More Water

-If you're concerned that your child doesn't want to drink water or might not be drinking enough water, here are a few tips that might help you encourage them to hydrate.
+If you're concerned that your child doesn't want to drink water or might not be drinking enough water, here are a few tips on how to hydrate a toddler that won’t drink.

-A fun bottle can encourage your child to drink more water.
-Carrying around a special bottle or cup will help you keep them hydrated, and refillable bottles don’t generate waste.
-Your child might prefer a cup with a straw or a small bottle (that's less intimidating) that you can frequently fill up.
-You can also turn it into a game by challenging your child to drink to a certain level of the cup or bottle.
+- Make it a challenge: You can also turn it into a game by challenging your child to drink to a certain level of the cup or bottle.
 For example, if the bottle has Dora the Explorer printed on the front, encourage your child to drink their water until they reach the bottom of Dora’s shoe.

 2. Try Giving Them Fruit-Infused Water